 already packaged, then they can be found under the gnu packages

 namespace.
-For my example of love-nuklear
+For my example of love-nuklear, the only dependency is the

-package from the lua
+luajit package from the lua module.

 Fill Basic Info & Metadata